mcaiox/100-DOC/log.md

 **Today's Progress**: I worked on a new software engineering [course](https://www.edx.org/course/software-engineering-introduction) from EDX.
 Also worked on design for future of the Customer Support Application

 **Thoughts**: Really interesting to see the separation of the whole software development lifecycle.
-Requirements, Design, Build, Validate,
+Requirements, Design, Build, Validate, Maintain, Improve and Research.

 **Link(s)**